Look back, look around: a systematic analysis of effective predictors for new outlinks in focused Web crawling: Application to ranking methods for discovering new outlinks

 In general, the best performance for each target is achieved by ExtraT trained for this target.
 For the NL target, we have two versions: NL-ET and PNL-ET.
 The lower Spearman's rho for the PNL-ET (Figure~\ref{fig:Spearman_LCR}) is an artifact of the average resolution of ties because PNL-ET predictions (probabilities) contain much less tied values than the binary NL-ET predictions. {\it Precision@$k\%$} (omitted here) confirms that PNL-ET shows the best performance for NL, closely followed by NNL-ET.

-Surprisingly, we see that keeping the LBLA features and removing the others improves the prediction performance of ExtraT models for all of three targets.
-For example, the Spearman correlation for external LCR goes from 0.79 (LCR-ET) to 0.82 (LCR-ET\textsubscript{LBLA}) (recall that the history of the target page itself was not used when training LCR-ET and LCR-ET\textsubscript{LBLA}).
-This is a very interesting result that indicates the informativeness of the dynamic LBLA features.
-An explanation for this phenomena is that by removing redundant features, we reduce the noise in the model from the features that have a lower predictive value.
-This results in simpler models and improves prediction performance.
-It should be taken into account that although we see no improvement in the prediction performance for some targets (for example, see LCR-ET and LCR-ET\textsubscript{LBLA} for internal outlinks), the LBLA features have the advantage according to the principle of parsimony (Occam's razor) \cite{rasmussen2001occumsrazor}.
+{\mycolor Importantly,} we see that keeping the LBLA features and removing the others improves the prediction performance of ExtraT models for all of three targets.
+For example, the Spearman correlation for external LCR goes from 0.79 (LCR-ET) to 0.82 (LCR-ET\textsubscript{LBLA}) (recall that the history of the target page itself was not used when training LCR-ET and LCR-ET\textsubscript{LBLA}). {\mycolor This is a very interesting result because LBLA includes only very few easily interpretable features, that turn out to be highly informative.
+Compared to the complete model, one can say that by removing redundant and uninformative features, we reduce the noise in the model.
+This results in simpler models and improves prediction performance.} Moreover, even when we see no improvement for some targets (for example, LCR-ET and LCR-ET\textsubscript{LBLA} for internal outlinks), the LBLA features are preferable by the principle of parsimony (Occam's razor) \cite{rasmussen2001occumsrazor}.
 The most informative pair of LBLA features are the average number of new outlinks in the past and link change rate of content-related pages.
 This former is consistent with the very good performance of the NNL-Av baseline.

 In Figure~\ref{fig:line_chart_orders_NNL} we observe remarkably high performance of NNL-NGB especially for the internal outlinks.
 Moreover, NNL-NGB is the second best predictor for LCR in Figure~\ref{fig:Spearman_LCR} (after ExtraT).
 Recall that NNL-NGB assumes that the number of new outlinks on page $p$ has a Poisson distribution with unknown mean $\mu(p)$, and ranks pages by the learned $\mu(p)$.
-Withing the Poisson model, the link change rate, $1-e^{-\mu(p)}$, is increasing in $\mu(p)$, and this is consistent with the high correlation between LCR and NNL-NGB.
+Within the Poisson model, the link change rate, $1-e^{-\mu(p)}$, is increasing in $\mu(p)$, and this is consistent with the high correlation between LCR and NNL-NGB.
 We conclude that even though the Poisson assumption does not hold for all pages, the performance of NNL-NGB is promising and probably can be improved by using more realistic probability models for the number of new outlinks.